ZaSarra/deepcraft-studio-accelerators/AnomalousVibrationDetection/README.md

 ﻿# Anomaly Detection for Vibrating Machinery - Starter Model Project

+This project is designed to work exclusively with DEEPCRAFT™ Studio.
+Download it from [here](https://softwaretools.infineon.com/assets/com.ifx.tb.tool.deepcraftstudio)

 ## Use-case description

 This starter model aims to provide general guidance on how to develop an **anomaly detection system** for detecting anomalous behavior in machinery based on vibration measurements.